 Next, create a few characters to insert into the game world.
-Characters are easy; you just have to give each character a few things.
+Characters are easy; just give each character a few things.

 Role: What's their role in the movie?
 Maybe they're a "cop" or "the villain's right-hand man".